When you order vinyl banners, you may encounter unfamiliar terms. At Half Price Banners, we often get questions about vinyl weight and its density.

 Ounces: For vinyl banners, the material is typically measured in ounces, based on a square yard of material.
 For example, our standard banner vinyl is 13 ounces, meaning a square yard weighs 13 ounces.
 The larger the number, the heavier the vinyl.

 Mils: Vinyl will also be measured in mils, which is its thickness measured in a thousandths of an inch.
 Similar to ounces, larger numbers correlate to thickness.
 Typically, vinyl film will be measured in mils.
-For a retractable vinyl banner for trade shows, Half Price Banners uses 11-mil vinyl film, which is lightweight but won’t curl.
+For a retractable banner, we use 11-mil vinyl film, which is lightweight but won’t curl.

 Denier: In addition to weight, vinyl can be measured in density.
 This unit of measure is called denier, and is used to measure almost any textile.
 The outdoor materials we use at Half Price Banners (excluding mesh), have denier of 1,000×1,000.
 You’ll find that this density will work well for most of outdoor applications, as it is heavy duty yet holds printing well.